jantohidalca/SQL_Project-Company_layoffs_Apr_2025/README.md

 While I was watching YouTube to review SQL topics, I came across a video of [Alex The Analyst](https://www.youtube.com/watch?v=OT1RErkfLNQ&ab_channel=AlexTheAnalyst) on YouTube where he was cleaning a dataset.
 Essentially, the dataset consisted of layoffs from tech companies around the world.

-Since that video was uploaded, the dataset has been updated to include the most recent data until April 2025.
+Since that video was uploaded, the dataset has been updated to include the most recent data until July 2025.
 So that gave me a reason to try to use SQL, featuring PostgreSQL and Visual Studio Code, to clean the updated dataset of company layoffs.

 ### Crucial tasks in data cleaning